jbramburger/DataDrivenDynSyst/README.md

 - YALMIP: https://yalmip.github.io/download/
 - MOSEK: https://www.mosek.com/downloads/

+To improve numerical performance, some work related to scripts in Chapter 4 use a Chebyshev function basis instead of monomials.
+This requires the Chebfun package for MATLAB, which can be freely downloaded at: https://www.chebfun.org/download/

 ## **Repository Contents**
 This repository currently contains four folders, each associated to a chapter of the text.
 They are organized as follows: